whykatherine/mhwkb/README.md

 This project is in the planning stages

 ## Goals
+* Web site should be low-maintenance.
+  * a simple link manager
+  * RSS aggregator
+  * no logins required, all changes to site will be submitted through the GitHub project page
+  * links to external web sites added should have relatively fast load times, not be bogged down fetching hotlinked images, etc.
 * To accumulate a wide variety of links related to mental health and wellness
 * To present information that is not well-advertised by well-known media outlets
 * To provide people with